senseexcel/senseexcel/install_guide.md

 Press Apply and confirm the rule has been added.

-3. Create a Content Library on the Qlik Sense Server.
+#### 5.4.3  Create a Content Library on the Qlik Sense Server.

-a.
-Within the QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.
+1. Within the QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.

-b.
-Copy the contents of your organzation's LEF file or trial key into a new text document.
+2. Copy the contents of your organzation's LEF file or trial key into a new text document.

-c.
-For token licensing strategies, the contents of your LEF or trial key alone will suffice.
+3. For token licensing strategies, the contents of your LEF or trial key alone will suffice.
      For named user licensing strategies please follow the additional steps below.

-d.
-Append the LEF information with the domain and user name of the users which will access Sense Excel in the format below.
+4. Append the LEF information with the domain and user name of the users which will access Sense Excel in the format below.
    The FROM; TO information is optional if you choose to put time limits on the license duration of your named users.

    9999999999999999
    EXCEL_NAMED;5;;YYYY-MM-DD
    AAAA-BBBB-CCCC-DDDD-EEEE
    EXCEL_NAME;DOMAIN\USER1

- EXCEL_NAME;DOMAIN\USER2;FROM;TO
+   EXCEL_NAME;DOMAIN\USER2;;
    EXCEL_NAME;DOMAIN\USER3;FROM;TO

- EXCEL_NAME;DOMAIN\USER4;FROM;TO

- EXCEL_NAME;DOMAIN\USER5;FROM;TO
+   EXCEL_NAME;DOMAIN\USER4;FROM;

-e.
-Please confirm that there are no spaces at the end of each line.
+5. Please confirm that there are no spaces at the end of each line.

-f.
-Save this file with the name license.txt.
+6. Save this file with the name license.txt.

-g.
-Upload the license.txt file to the senseexcel content library.
+7. Upload the license.txt file to the senseexcel content library.
    QMC >> Content Libararies >> Upload >> Select File “license.txt”.

    This file will be the tool for managing the licenses of all of your Sense Excel users going forward.
    It can be updated and     overwritten as necessary.

-4. “Qlik Sense Desktop” is the default connection string.
+#### 5.4.4  “Qlik Sense Desktop” is the default connection string.
 Once the security rule and content library have been added, you can connect to your Qlik Sense Server from the Connection section of the Qlik Sense toolbar.

 To connect to a Qlik Sense server, enter the (URL) without “/hub”.